Types of contracts: What freelancers and business owners need to know

 Employment contracts

 These spell out the terms between employers and employees.
 They cover things like pay, job duties, and how to end employment.
-A survey found that 64% of organizations use formal employment contracts for at least some employees1.
+A survey found that 64% of organizations use formal employment contracts for at least some employees.

 Sales contracts